MohammedHassanSalat/MohammedHassanSalat/README.md

 - 🌱 I'm currently studying Software Engineering.
 - 💼 I'm working on personal projects to enhance my skills and contribute to open source.
-- 📚 I'm interested in front-end web development using Angular.
-- 🎓 I have expertise in HTML/CSS , SASS , JavaScript , Typescript and Bootstrap.